How can you prevent math anxiety and motivate students to study math?

 superb for memorizing large quantities of material, such as in biology or

 in chemistry, but also useful in math.
-The book Awesome Grades to Math and Science explains in detail a system for building "Awesome Summary Notes" which can really help studying for an exam.
-See, kids may actually need to be explicitly taught how to study/memorize material for an exam.
+Kids may actually need to be explicitly taught how to study/memorize material for an exam.

 Make a study schedule when preparing for a test.
 Scheduling takes off the stress from studying, and ensures it won't be left till the last evening.
 This habit can help your youngster tremendously in all subjects, and later in life too.